-Postgraduate study provides a world of opportunity and courses to choose from, although being able to discover which degrees align with your aspirations and background can be a challenge.
-We’ve taken the options on offer and simplified them down to these key differences.
+Postgraduate study provides a range of opportunities and courses to choose from, to help we've taken the options on offer and simplified them down to these key differences.

 Some people are drawn to a research degree because they are highly independent learners and would like to develop their own path rather than follow a prescribed study of coursework.
 Some came across a specific question during their previous study and want to undertake significant research to find the answer.
 Others have a passion for a particular area they want to explore.

 Research candidates are trained in general research methodology to gain general transferable research skills.
 Previously this lead mainly to academic careers but increasingly industry have come to realise the applicable skills that research graduates have.

 You will need some research experience to undertake a postgraduate research degree.

 Many postgraduate coursework degrees offer industry knowledge and training as a stepping stone to career development.
 For example, you may already be in the workforce and looking to get a foothold in a particular industry such as banking or finance.

 Perhaps you might work in a multinational company and would like to obtain a formal qualification in international relations to reinforce your experience.
 Or you might have just graduated from your bachelor’s degree and want an add on qualification to enter a public health career.

 Many of these degrees offer graduate certificate and graduate diploma options as shorter qualifications or pathways into the master’s degree.
 We also consider relevant work experience or previous study to reduce the length of your degree.

 Some postgraduate coursework degrees are designed to take you further in your chosen field.
 They typically build on your expertise and are closely related to what you studied at an undergraduate level or your work experience.